CoreyCorza/notepad/README.md

 # Notepad
 A notepad application built with Electron.

-The goal: Replace microsoft notepad.
+The goal: Replace microsoft notepad with something just as functional.

 ## Installation
 Download from releases and run the installation